Albuquerque Nursing Home Abuse Attorney

 - Rapid increase or decrease in weight

-If you suspect a loved one is a victim of nursing home negligence, it is important that you file a complaint with a long-term care ombudsman as soon as possible, as well as seek the advice of an attorney, such as Parnall Law Firm, LLC, immediately.
+If you suspect a loved one is a victim of nursing home negligence, it is important that you file a complaint with a long-term care ombudsman as soon as possible, as well as seek the advice of an attorney, such as Parnall Law Firm, immediately.

-Liability for Nursing Home Negligence
+Liability for Nursing Home Negligence in Albuquerque

 A nursing home resident may hold those responsible for their injuries or lack of care legally liable.
 Nursing homes must provide residents with a safe environment and the level of care they need.
 To that end, they must adhere to several federal and state regulations.
 Among the many requirements under federal law, nursing homes must have sufficient nursing staff for their residents; provide the necessary services a resident needs to carry out their daily activities; and ensure that residents are free from any medication errors.

-New Mexico also requires nursing homes to provide residents with periodic care from a physician, and has certain requirements for its nursing staff, which include having a full-time director and at least one charge nurse on duty at all times.
-Resident must receive hygienic care, proper nourishment, and care for any bed sores.
+New Mexico also requires nursing homes to provide residents with periodic care from a physician and has certain requirements for its nursing staff, which include having a full-time director and at least one charge nurse on duty at all times.
+The resident must receive hygienic care, proper nourishment, and care for any bed sores.
 A resident cannot receive medications, nor can medication be administered, without a physician’s orders.
 The state also limits the use of physical or chemical restraints on a resident to emergency situations only or under a physician’s direct written orders.

 Despite the numerous regulations that apply to nursing homes, many residents become victims of neglect.
 In some cases, the facility is directly responsible for the negligence; in others, it may be the agency that staffs the facility.
 No matter which entity is the defendant, a victim has to establish negligence to hold the party liable for their injuries.
 A victim of nursing home negligence must show that the defendant: